tasmota/docs/docs/Berry.md

 tasmota.add_rule("ANALOG#A2",def (value) rule_adc(2,value) end )
 ```

-#### A word on functions and closure

-Berry is a functional language, and includes the very powerful concept of a *closure*.
-In a nutshell, it means that when you create a function, it can capture the values of variables when the function was created.
-This roughly means that it does what intuitively you would expect it to do.

-When using Rules or Timers, you always pass a Berry functions.

 ## Timers

 Berry code, when it is running, blocks the rest of Tasmota.
 This means that you should not block for too long, or you may encounter problems.
 As a rule of thumb, try to never block more than 50ms.
 If you need to wait longer before the next action, use timers.
 As you will see, timers are very easy to create thanks to Berry's functional nature.